-Entry Requirement: 10 English credits at Level 2 Credits: Up to 18 Level 3 credits reading, research, viewing, presenting and speaking.
+Entry Requirement: Credits: 10 English credits at Level 2 Up to 18 Level 3 credits Course Outline: Students will study the language and impact of written and visual texts.
+They will be involved in writing, reading, research, viewing, presenting and speaking.
 At this level, students are expected to develop a critical response to aspects of language and literature.
+Assessment: Internal assessment 9 credits (excluding an optional standard worth 3 credits).
+External assessment 8 credits (choose any two of the three standards offered).